antidotealphagamma/Tool-Probabilities/README.md

 ========================================================================================================
 Retrieving the correct data:

 Since there are redundant iterations of the data as it builds up, we need to retrieve the finalmost datapoint.
-We can do so in a text editor by crudely searching for the entry fields "(Company#1,Company#2)" and locating the final version.
+We can do so in a text editor by crudely searching for the entry fields "(Company#1,Company#2)" and locating the final version through the use of the back button.